steno-aarhus/research/support/verdensrummet/index.md

 ### Requirements
 -	A computer
--	A Microsoft Teams account with license to participate via video conference systems. *This feature is not included in all Microsoft Teams accounts, but is a feature you have to pay extra for.* Region Midtjylland has the license for this.
+-	A Microsoft Teams account with license to participate via video conference systems. *This feature is not included in all Microsoft Teams accounts, but is a feature you have to pay extra for.* Central Region Denmark (RM) has the license for this.
+Ask Julie Knudsen if you need help with booking a Teams meeting.

 ### Steps
 1. Start the Teams meeting from your computer